brianpendleton/aboutme/README.md

 #aboutme
+Anyone looking to learn more about me, read this first.

 I consider myself a __problem solver__.
 I love working with technology and I enjoy solving challenging problems.
 I'm comfortable in autonomous environments, but I enjoy collaboration with other engineers.
 I often find myself migrating into leadership roles because I have excellent __communication__ skills and I enjoy empowering engineers to reach their full potential.
 Communicating technical topics to engineers and non-technical people in the same audience is a challenge I enjoy tackling.